Azure/azure-sdk-for-net/doc/Data Plane Code Generation/Add_ProtocolMethods_To_HLCGenerated_SDK.md

 * ### Generated code before:

-Generated code before adding `protocol-method-list` config -
+In your Generated code you will find `DigitalTwinsRestClient.Delete` and `EventRoutesRestClient.GetById` methods are generated as HLC before adding `protocol-method-list` config.

 **(Generated/DigitalTwinsRestClient.cs)**: